 ‘The Coastwatchers – guarding Ireland’s Second World War frontline’12 August 2020

-Explore the history of Second World War Irish foreign policy on your doorstep.
-Dr Michael Kennedy, Executive Editor of the RIA’s Documents on Irish Foreign Policy series explores online resources for a chapter of Ireland’s Second World War which is still visible along the Irish coast.
+Explore the history of Second World War Irish foreign policy for Heritage Week.
+In this piece, originally published in 2020, Dr Michael Kennedy, Executive Editor of the RIA’s Documents on Irish Foreign Policy series explores online resources for a chapter of Ireland’s Second World War which is still visible along the Irish coast.

-Heritage Week this year follows the theme ‘history on your doorstep’.
-Around the Irish coast an 80- year-old glimpse into Ireland’s Second World War foreign policy lies waiting to be discovered.
+For Heritage Week, explore an 80- year-old glimpse into Ireland’s Second World War foreign policy that lies waiting to be discovered around the Irish coast.

 Ireland was neutral in the Second World War.
 Yet, as the Royal Irish Academy’s Documents on Irish Foreign policy series shows the conflict was very close to Ireland.
 The Battle of the Atlantic, the longest campaign in the war, took place off our coast and in our skies.